 A dry, sooty black deposit on the insulators indicates an overly rich fuel/air mixture.
 Check for correct carburetor adjustment.
-If the black deposits are wet and oily, an improper oil type or mixing ratio may be the cause.
+If the black deposits are wet and oily, an improper oil type or an excessive oil pump output may be the cause.
+Refer to the TROUBLE-SHOOTING GUIDE chapter.